 I know.
 And it’s been such a shock coming out of that slower pace of lockdown to this crazy, you know, freedom of movement and yeah, it’s really hectic.
 And with Christmas coming, I mean the biggest, my biggest concern is how am I going to fit in the Christmas shopping?
 So I don’t know.

 Are you going to give gift cards?
 Gift cards are nice.
 I, I agree.
 Yeah.

 Dr. Josephine Palermo (01:51):

-Did you check the Oh, we’re recording?
-I was going to say like, did you check our locker at higher spaces?
+Did you check the… oh, we’re recording?
+I was going to say like, did you check our locker at Higher Spaces?
 Okay.
 No worries.
-Okay. so for everybody we are, so obviously listeners, who’ve been listening for a little bit now, you know that we’re out of lockdown as we are in Melbourne, but we understand there’s a lot of places who are still in lockdown around the world.
+Okay.
+So for everybody, we are, so obviously listeners, who’ve been listening for a little bit now, you know that we’re out of lockdown as we are in Melbourne, but we understand there’s a lot of places who are still in lockdown around the world.
 So today we’re trying to raise awareness for companies to take notice of how employees and team members are feeling and acting.
 So that’s why we’re talking about compassionate approach.
-So let’s kick it off with why is compassion something that leaders should be concerned about.
+So let’s kick it off with why is being compassionate something that leaders should be concerned about?